 INTA Opposes “Fish Pedicure”

-The recent flurry of media coverage of a “fish pedicure” being performed by a salon in Virginia reports on a service that as described is contrary to all standards and beliefs of the International Nail Technicians Association (INTA) and its Pedicure Equipment Cleaning & Disinfecting Procedures.
+The recent flurry of media coverage of a “fish pedicure” being performed by a salon in Virginia reports on a service that, as described, is contrary to all standards and beliefs of the International Nail Technicians Association (INTA) and its Pedicure Equipment Cleaning & Disinfecting Procedures.

-INTA strongly recommends that any nail professionals questioned by clients about this technique should caution consumers to inquire about proper cleaning and disinfecting of the fish tank for their own safety.
+INTA strongly recommends that any nail professionals questioned by clients about this technique should caution consumers to inquire about proper cleaning and disinfecting of the fish tank for their safety.
 Disinfection of pedicure equipment is required between each pedicure client, among other procedures developed and adopted by INTA and the Nail Manufacturers Council.

-Questions about the procedure have been referred to the Virginia Board for Barbers and Cosmetology, which regulates businesses and individuals in the state who cut and style hair, perform shaves, manicures, pedicures and nail applications.
+Questions about the procedure have been referred to the Virginia Board for Barbers and Cosmetology, which regulates businesses and individuals in the state who cut and style hair, perform shaves, manicures, pedicures, and nail applications.
 But William H. Ferguson, the board’s executive director, said that the board does not regulate the fish pedicure treatment because it is not addressed in its codes.

 “It’s been drawn to us because they call it a pedicure,” said Ferguson, “but the Virginia code for barbers defines nail care as the manicuring of natural nails and the performing of artificial nail services.”

 There are no regulations relating to fish pedicures in Florida at present, says Alexis Antonacci, spokeswoman for the Florida Department of Business and Professional Regulation.
 Spas offering the service are required to follow the health codes for pedicure stations, she says.